 CUSTOM LOGS

 In addition to capturing your React application’s standard logs, exceptions, and network errors, Zipy allows you to log custom messages to enable custom React error tracking specific to your application.
-You can further filter error sessions based on these custom errors and even resolve them using our React debugger.
+You can further filter error sessions based on these custom errors and even resolve them.

 Learn More